tolicodes/articles/wip/api-scraping.md

 ###  Adding rate limiting support
 This is one of the most important parts of API Scraping.
 Most APIs will give you an endpoint for checking how many requests we have left.

 So we will set up a function `getRateLimits` to fetch every few seconds and find out the remaining limits on the endpoints.
-Then
+Then we use `blockQueue`

 ```
 // fetch every 10 seconds